Fiji Resort - Tavarua

 The most consistent and a short ponga ride out from the island.

-Located directly off the front of our restaurant, and can easily be viewed while relaxing on the deck.
+Located directly off the front of the restaurant, and can easily be viewed while relaxing on the deck.

 Located on the backside of the island, playful and fun, but challenging when bigger.